What is the Consortium?

 Consortium for Georgetown Students

-*Please note that while consortium courses must be taken for a grade the grade is not applied to your GPA.
+While consortium courses must be taken for a grade, the grade is not applied to your GPA.
 You will only receive credit for the course(s) taken.

 Tuition and Fees

-Tuition for courses taken under the Consortium arrangement is assessed at the current Georgetown tuition rate and paid to Georgetown.
+Tuition for Consortium courses is assessed at the current Georgetown tuition rate and paid to Georgetown.
 Additional course fees may be charged by the visited institution.
 Dropped courses are subject to the main campus refund schedule.

 Consortium Students Visiting Georgetown

-Excluded Courses: SCS Executive Master of Professional Studies courses (EMPS), online Nursing (NURO) courses, MS Finance online (MSFO) courses, study abroad (SABR) courses, no courses for audit or pass/fail, physical education courses, non-credit courses, and any individualized course such as independent study, tutorial, directed reading, private music instruction, internship, practicum and student teaching.
+Excluded Courses: SCS Executive Master of Professional Studies courses (EMPS), Environment and Sustainability Management courses (ESM), online Nursing (NURO) courses, MS Finance online (MSFO) courses, study abroad (SABR) courses, physical education courses, non-credit courses, and any individualized course such as independent study, tutorial, directed reading, private music instruction, internship, practicum, and student teaching.